JBroks/booksy-reviews/README.md

 **User Story 3:**

 - Solution: Login form enables user to login to his / her account.
 Whenever user wants to logout he / she can click 'Sign out' located in the navbar menu.
-When user is not authenticated nobody else can access htei account unless they know username and password of that user.
+When user is not authenticated nobody else can access their account unless they know username and password of that user.

 **User Story 4:**

-- Solution: Users are able to use 'All reviews' button on the homepage, 'Collection' option in the navbar menu or search bar to explor reviews added to the application.
+- Solution: Users are able to use 'All reviews' button on the homepage, 'Collection' option in the navbar menu or search bar to explore reviews added to the application.

 **User Story 5:**